wizmal/batukh/README.md

 # batukh

-Detection of Koshur Language using CRNN.
+Detection of Languages using CRNN.

 Using [pip](http://pypi.org)